milesring/FileMetaTagger/README.md

 # FileMetaTagger

 FileMetaTagger is a tool designed to enhance your podcast listening experience by automatically tagging podcast episodes with correct ID3 metadata.
-It is intended to be paired with a podcast application that auto-downloads new episodes of podcasts.
+It is intended to be paired with a podcast application that auto-downloads new episodes of podcast.
-This tool monitors specific directories for new podcast files and sets the appropriate ID3 tags, allowing for seamless organization and categorization in your audio library.
+This application was built around [PodGrab](https://github.com/akhilrex/podgrab) This tool monitors specific directories for new podcast files and sets the appropriate ID3 tags, allowing for seamless organization and categorization in your audio library.

 ## Features